sohailshams/cookbook/README.md

 # UX

+### Target Audience

  The target audience of this web-application are food lovers who are either in search of good cooking recipes or they want to store their favourite recipes online and want to share with the rest of the world.
 The purpose of this web-application is to provide a platform to food lovers so they can share their cooking recipes with other.
 Besides this the web-application owner's goal is to create a cooking recipes database.

+### Project Suitability

+This project is suitable to perform **CRUD** operations;
+- Users have the ability to create, view and search for recipes in th database.
+- Users have the ability to edit or delete their own recipes.
+- Users can only view other's recipes but did not have the access to edit or delete other's recipes.
+- User login system has put in place so that user can manage their recipes.

  ### User Stories